On Separate Normalization in Self-supervised Transformers: Introduction

-Transformer models~\citep{vaswani2017attention} have revolutionized natural language processing (NLP)~\citep{devlin2018bert, liu2019roberta} and and have demonstrated remarkable success across a wide range of tasks.
+Transformer models~\citep{vaswani2017attention} have revolutionized natural language processing (NLP)~\citep{devlin2018bert, liu2019roberta} and demonstrated remarkable performances across a wide range of NLP tasks.
 The significance of transformer models lies in their ability to model context and capture complex linguistic patterns without being constrained by the sequential nature of data.
-Moreover, transformers have been applied beyond NLP, finding success in areas such as Computer Vision (CV)~\citep{han2022survey}, speech recognition~\citep{karmakar2021thank}, and recommendation systems~\citep{sun2019bert4rec, gu2020deep, wu2020sse}.
-Their flexible architecture and ability to capture dependencies have made them adaptable to diverse data modalities and problem domains.
+Beyond NLP transformers have further found their successes in areas such as computer vision (CV)~\citep{han2022survey}, speech recognition~\citep{karmakar2021thank}, and recommendation systems~\citep{sun2019bert4rec, gu2020deep, wu2020sse}.
+Their flexible architecture and ability to capture dependencies have made them adaptable to diverse data modalities in these domains.

-Transformer architectures are studied extensively from various perspectives, including attention mechanisms, positional encoding~\citep{devlin2018bert}, and normalization techniques.
-Specifically, layer normalization~\citep{ba2016layer} and batch normalization~\citep{ioffe2015batch} are employed to enhance stability and hasten convergence during training.
-The literature on transformers also explores parameter initialization~\citep{xu2019lipschitz}, optimization algorithms~\citep{huang2020improving}, regularization techniques~\citep{steiner2021train, zhou2020scheduled}, and architectural modifications~\citep{han2021transformer}.
-This collective research has advanced the understanding of transformer architectures and their applications in NLP, CV, and other machine learning domains.
+Transformer architectures have been studied extensively from various perspectives such as attention mechanisms, positional encoding~\citep{devlin2018bert}, and normalization techniques.
+Specifically, layer normalization~\citep{ba2016layer} and batch normalization~\citep{ioffe2015batch} are employed to enhance stability and speed up convergence during training.
+The literature on transformers also explores parameter initialization~\citep{xu2019lipschitz}, optimization algorithms~\citep{huang2020improving}, regularization techniques~\citep{steiner2021train, zhou2020scheduled}, and improved architectures~\citep{han2021transformer}.
+This collective research has advanced transformer architectures and their applications in NLP, CV, and other learning domains.

 The study of normalization in transformer architectures is motivated by several factors~\citep{xiong2020layer, shen2020powernorm, nguyen2019transformers}.
-For example, \citet{xiong2020layer} reveals the significance of the warm-up stage in learning rate adjustment and the positioning of layer normalization for achieving stable training and faster convergence. \citet{shen2020powernorm} investigates the disadvantage of using batch normalization in transformers and proposes power normalization.
-While most previous works focus on how the normalization layer can be modified to stabilize the training process, it is less understood how the normalization affects the encoding abilities of the input instance.
+For example, \citet{xiong2020layer} emphasize the importance of the warm-up of the learning rate and the position of layer normalization layers for the purpose of stable training and faster convergence. \citet{shen2020powernorm} investigates the disadvantage of using batch normalization in transformers and proposes power normalization.
+While most previous works focus on how the normalization layer can be modified to stabilize the training process, it is less understood how the normalization affects the encoding abilities of these embeddings.